tiran/defusedxml/README.txt

 billion laughs / exponential entity expansion
 ---------------------------------------------

-A `Billion Laughs`_ attacks -- also known as exponential entity expansion -- uses multiple levels of nested entities.
-The original example uses 9 levels of 10 expansions in each  level to expand the string ``lol`` to a string of 3 * 10 :sup:`9` Bytes, hence the name billion laughs.
-The resulting string occupies 3 GB (2.79 GiB) memory, intermediate strings require additional memory.
-Because most parsers don't cache intermediate step every expansion is repeated over and over again.
+The `Billion Laughs`_ attack -- also known as exponential entity expansion -- uses multiple levels of nested entities.
+The original example uses 9 levels of 10 expansions in each level to expand the string ``lol`` to a string of 3 * 10 :sup:`9` bytes, hence the name "billion laughs".
+The resulting string occupies 3 GB (2.79 GiB) of memory; intermediate strings require additional memory.
+Because most parsers don't cache the intermediate step for every expansion it is repeated over and over again.
 It increases the CPU load even more.

-A XML document of just a few hundred bytes can disrupt all services on a machine within seconds.
+An XML document of just a few hundred bytes can disrupt all services on a machine within seconds.

 Example XML::